 InfraChallenge is an inaugural innovation competition organised by the Global Infrastructure Hub (GI Hub) that invites applicants to pitch transformational ideas, tackling the big infrastructure issues.

 The contest focuses on digital solutions for a current or future economic or social infrastructure issue.

 Applicants have until 24 February 2020 to apply.
 In March, 20 first round finalists are announced who will undertake eight weeks of mentoring with global industry leaders to further develop their idea.

-After this stage, 10 finalists are chosen who receive six weeks of additional mentoring.
+After this stage, 10 finalists are chosen who receive four weeks of additional mentoring.

 The final stage is in June 2020 where the 10 finalists pitch their ideas and the winner is announced at a live event.

 For further details on the application process click here.